Varunda/honu/README.md

     - `git clone https://github.com/varunda/honu.git`
 1. download and install PostgreSQL 13.3 or higher
     - earlier versions probably work but I haven't tested them
-1. setup a `ps2` database for carl-wt to create all the tables for
+1. setup a `ps2` database for honu to create all the tables for
     - Linux:
         - log into user that has permissions in the default psql server
             - `$ sudo -iu postgres`